T-Regx/phpdoc-parser/ReadMe.md

 - Tag `@version` ignores description
 - Tag `@link` ignores description
 - Tag `@deprecated` ignores description
+- `CustomTag` is not extensible enough, perhaps a new implementation is needed

 ## Fixed from the original